-However, even when girls do attend school, a Plan international study pointed to how girls are expected to continue this unpaid work into school as a cleaner or carer.
+However, even when girls do attend school, a Plan international study pointed to how girls are expected to continue this unpaid work in school as a cleaner or carers.
 Some girls reported that if they did not follow this expectation they were punished, and in some cases this punishment was violent.
 The way in which girls are expected to continue unpaid care at school not only affects girls’ job aspirations but socializes boys in schools that girls undertaking unpaid care are the ‘norms’.

 The Burden of Unpaid Care on Women

 Carrying the responsibility of unpaid care within the household dramatically limits paid opportunities for women.
 The International Labour Organisation estimates that 606 million women are not in the labour force because of unpaid care responsibilities.
 Spending time within the house and taking care of family members means that women have less time to develop their skills in the workforce and less time to develop a career.
 As a result, if women do seek employment they are more likely to be in part-time work with highly precarious pay.